Top 5 Principles for Leaders Who Matter

 4. Authenticity is the best response.

 When your market calls you out on something, don’t hide too far behind lawyers and public relations management.
 Today’s world is fast and it is transparent.
 Know your supply chain, know your distributors, know what happens with your product every step of the way, and be ready to respond to questions about it honestly and to make tough changes when necessary.

 5. Abundance creates value for all.

-You can't stop progress, but you can choose to amplify it in a way that benefits you and your market.
-When you put your organisational assets out in the world, when you are bold enough to create value for others, it builds you up in extraordinary ways.
+You can’t stop progress, but you can choose to amplify it in a way that benefits you and your market.
+When you put your organizational assets out in the world, when you are bold enough to create value for others, it builds you up in extraordinary ways.